 Living with MS day to day

 When it comes to lifestyle, the advice for people with MS is the same as for everyone – eat healthily, exercise sensibly, try not to drink too much alcohol and don't smoke.
 Also, listen to people who know about MS. You may encounter a wide range of opinion but use your judgement and choose wisely.
+We have research-based information on all kinds of lifestyle issues in this site, including smoking, diet, exercise, stress, mental health, posture and sleep.

 Maintaining overall health will also allow you to continue to do the things you enjoy, and the things you need to do, such as work or studying.
 Going to work has benefits in addition to being paid.
 Being in education is more than gaining skills and knowledge.
 You can socialise, meet new people, feel valued and pursue your goals in life.
 All of these things can be incentives to work or study well after a diagnosis of MS.